Rhomboptera

-Rhomboptera is a genus of katydids in the family Tettigoniidae.
+Rhomboptera is a genus of Asian katydids or bush crickets in the family Tettigoniidae and tribe Pseudophyllini.
 It was first described in 1895 by Austrian entomologist Josef Redtenbacher, while its type species was described at the same time by German entomologist Carl Brunner von Wattenwyl.

 Description

-It has wings that mimic a leaf, a form of camouflage to hide from predators.
-It can reach a total length of 47 mm, which includes wings.
+Like many bush crickets, Rhomboptera individuals have wings that mimic leaves: a form of camouflage to hide from predators.
+They can reach a total length of 47 mm, which includes wings.

 Distribution

-Rhomboptera is found in Southeast Asia, where it can be found in the following countries: India, Bhutan, China, Thailand, Laos, Vietnam, Indonesia, Malaysia, and Brunei.
+Rhomboptera is found in South and Southeast Asia; citizen science observations indicate that species can be found in the following countries: India, Bhutan, China, Thailand, Laos, Vietnam, Indonesia, Malaysia, and Brunei.